XavierMorin/Numpy-with-Python/README.md

 # Numpy-with-Python
-Implementtation of some Numpy functions in Python.
+Implementation of some Numpy functions in Python.